varun7860/Artificial-Intelligence/Image Processing/Image Processing.md

 - MultiScale Signal Analysis

 ### Techniques of Image Processing
-- Image Restoration.
+1. Image Restoration: This technique involves gaining image lost properties by deblurring or denoising the image.
-- Image Editing.
+2. Image Editing: This involves manipulating images by cropping, changing aspect ratio....and many more.
-- Neural Networks.
+3. Neural Networks: This is used for classifying images based on their features by using Artificial Neural Networks(ANN)
-- Point Feature Matching.
+4. Point Feature Matching: This is used for identifying similar images corresponding to the input image.
-- Image Linear Filtering.
+5. Image Linear Filtering: This involves applying various filters on image to enchance image properties.
-- Wavelets.
+6. Wavelets and Multi Resolution Processing: Used to representing Images in degrees.
-- Self Organizing Maps.
+7. Self Organizing Maps:
-- Pixelation.
+8. Pixelation:
-- Anisotrophic Diffusion
+9. Anisotrophic Diffusion:
-- Partial Differential Equations.
+10. Partial Differential Equations:
-- Independent Component Analysis
+11. Independent Component Analysis:
-- Markov Models.
+12. Hidden Markov Models(HMM):
-- Principal Component Analysis.
+13. Principal Component Analysis: